Batcave: "Batcave" safehouses

 The Outsiders were, for a time, based out of a Batcave in Los Angeles.
-When Jean Paul Valley took over the role of Batman, Tim Drake establishes his own safe house using an abandoned barn nearby Wayne Manor and his own house.
+When Jean-Paul Valley takes over the role of Batman, Tim Drake establishes his own safe house using an abandoned barn nearby Wayne Manor and his own house.
 After Bane's attack during the Knightfall story arc, Bruce Wayne swore that he'd never be caught unprepared to defend Gotham City ever again.
-When Dick Grayson assumed the Batman role during the Prodigal storyline, Bruce established satellite Batcaves throughout the city on areas either owned by him, his company, or unknown or abandoned by the city, in the event that he needed a place to hide and/or resupply, which were pivotal during the No Man's Land storyline.
+When Dick Grayson assumed the Batman role during the Prodigal storyline, Bruce established satellite Batcaves throughout the city on areas either owned by him, his company, or unknown or abandoned by the city, in the event that he needed a place to hide or resupply, which were pivotal during the No Man's Land storyline.
 One such Batcave was given to Batgirl, below a house owned by Bruce Wayne himself, during a point where her identity was compromised after she saved a man from rogue government agents, meaning that she could not walk around without a mask.

-Bat Bunker: Under the Wayne Foundation building, there is a secret bunker.
+Under the Wayne Foundation building, there is a secret bunker.
 As of Batman #687, Dick Grayson has taken to using this as his "Batcave", stating that he wishes to embody the role of Batman in a way that is specific to him as well as getting closer to the action in the city.
-The bunker is as well-equipped as the original Batcave, including the Subway Rocket vehiclr.
+The bunker is as well-equipped as the original Batcave, including the Subway Rocket vehicle.

-The other satellite Batcaves introduced during No Man's Land were:

-Batcave Central: Located fifty feet below the bottom of Robinson Park Reservoir, it is accessible through a secret entrance at the foot of one of the Twelve Caesars statues at the north of the park.
-This safehouse was put out of commission by Poison Ivy, her "Feraks", and Clayface.

-Batcave South: A boiler room of a derelict shipping yard on the docks across from Paris Island.
-This safehouse is accessible through a number of false manholes planted throughout Old Gotham streets.

-Batcave South-Central: Located in the Old Gotham prototype subway station, a four-block stretch of track sealed in 1896 and forgotten.

-Batcave Northwest: This safehouse is located in the subbasement of Arkham Asylum.
-Batman secretly stocked it with emergency rations, all-terrain vehicles, and battery-powered communication equipment.

-Batcave East: An abandoned oil refinery owned by Wayne Enterprises.
-It fell out of use during a gasoline crisis when the company moved all of its holdings offshore decades ago.
+Other satellite Batcaves, introduced during No Man's Land, include Batcave Central, located fifty feet below the bottom of Robinson Park Reservoir and accessible through a secret entrance at the foot of one of the Twelve Caesars statues at the north of the park, and ultimately put out of commission by Poison Ivy, her "Feraks", and Clayface, Batcave South, a boiler room of a derelict shipping yard on the docks across from Paris Island that is accessible through a number of false manholes planted throughout Old Gotham streets, Batcave South-Central, a four-block stretch of track sealed in 1896 and forgotten in the Old Gotham prototype subway station, Batcave Northwest, located in the subbasement of Arkham Asylum, stocked with emergency rations, all-terrain vehicles, and battery-powered communication equipment, and Batcave East, an abandoned oil refinery owned by Wayne Enterprises that fell out of use during a gasoline crisis when the company moved all of its holdings offshore decades ago.

-Batcave Submarine: Introduced in 2002's Fugitive story arc, this time in the form of an abandoned submarine docked on the city's harbors, which Batman used as a full-time residence when he chose to abandon his life as Bruce Wayne when framed for the murder of Vesper Fairchild.
+An abandoned submarine docked on the city's harbors, introduced in 2002's Fugitive story arc, is used by Batman as a full-time residence when he chooses to abandon his life as Bruce Wayne when framed for the murder of Vesper Fairchild.